dadashkarimi/FPL-2023-2024/README.md

 ## Directory Structure
 datasets/: Contains datasets of players, teams, and their performances in previous seasons predicted_dataset/: Contains predicted datasets for all methods

+# Acknowledgements
+We truely appreciate the code and data that are shared by [https://github.com/saheedniyi02/fpl-ai.git](https://github.com/saheedniyi02/fpl-ai.git) to download and curate player stats from FPL.